 2. Where do they bring these flowers from?

 They bring these flowers from horticulture farms and gardens.

 3. Why do people buy flowers?

-People buy flowers various purposes like decoration, worship and to gift them to others.
+People buy flowers for various purposes like decoration, worship and to gift them to others.

 4. In what forms do flower-sellers sell their flowers?
 Look at these picture.
 Tick against those forms that you have seen.